JeremySCook/JC-Pro-Macro/Hardware/3DP/README.md

+JC Pro Macro Model.step is the assembly 3D file that is openable in a variety of CAD packages.
+Not particularly "clean" but potentially good for reference if you want to build on the design.

-3D printed accessories for JCPM
+**3D printed accessories for JCPM**

 * 3DP-base - can be used as a base instead of standoffs and laser cut acrylic
 * Assembl-Jig - used to facilitate assembly of device